whawker/remirror-ie11-starter/README.md

 import `core-js/actual`;
 ```

+### ParentNode.append and Node.remove

+Additionally, there are the DOM methods, `ParentNode.append` and `Node.remove` which are not supported in IE11.

+These have been polyfilled using [`dom-node-polyfills`](https://www.npmjs.com/package/dom-node-polyfills).

 ### String.prototype.normalize

 Next is a String method I never knew existed, `String.prototype.normalize` which returns the Unicode Normalization Form of the string - this is used in Remirror for input sanitization.